Answer reviewed 27 February 2023

 - a risk assessment be conducted prior to the use of any chemicals, and all appropriate control measures be identified and implemented.
 Science ASSIST has developed a one-page risk assessment template, see Risk Assessment Template.

 - Refrigerators should be located in the science preparation area away from the chemical store and flammable cabinet.

 - Highly corrosive chemicals that produce vapours/fumes should not be stored in refrigerators due to the lack of ventilation and their ability to corrode metal.

-- Chemicals stored in refrigerators should be in sealed containers and properly labeled with the contents, owner, date of acquisition or preparation and nature of any potential hazard.
+- Chemicals stored in refrigerators should be in sealed containers and properly labelled with the contents, GHS label, date of acquisition or preparation and nature of any potential hazard.
 The labels used should be water resistant.